rajbos/rajbos.github.io/_posts/2022-10-19-How-GitHub-Actions-versioning-works.md

 * The runner does not do SemVer at all.
 It's up to the maintainer
 * Even GitHub does not update (or create) all SemVer versions, so @v3 is not necessarily the latest thing for v3!
 * The marketplace shows releases, not tags.
 If the maintainer does not actually release, it's not visible
+* It's more secure to use a SHA hash instead of a tag: read more info [here](/blog/2021/12/11/GitHub-Actions-Maturity-Levels)

 ## Semantic versioning